 Once you’ve done your due diligence to grow a beautiful garden, be prepared for pests that could sabotage your efforts.
 Common pests include aphids, red spider mites, and leaf miners.
 Check carefully on a regular basis for signs of these pests such as chewing, tunneling or discoloration in the leaves.

 There are plenty of insects you don’t want to see in your garden, but there are some very helpful species that you should always welcome.
+There are several plants, such as marigolds and chrysanthemums, that will discourage pests while encouraging the bugs you want.
 While it’s easy to embrace pretty insects such as butterflies and ladybugs, don’t forget to welcome other helpful pollinators such as honeybees and lacewings as well.

 If you’re ready to get the most out of your garden, start by forming a solid plan for how to make the best possible use of the space you have at hand.
 Enrich your carefully plotted sections with the right types of fertilizer, and make sure to be watchful for pests.
 If you maintain your garden, it will sustain you.